Leafwing-Studios/fop-rules/docs/rules/combat/statuses.md

 You have disadvantage on basic attacks.
 Melee basic attacks have advantage against you, and ranged basic attacks suffer disadvantage.
 You can only move by crawling, spending twice as much movement as normal to travel, unless you spend half your movement speed standing up.
 Hostile creatures can enter your tile while you are prone, but may not end their on your tile.

-You may voluntarily go prone by spending 5 feet of movement.
+You may voluntarily go prone by spending 1 tile of movement.

 ## Unconscious